Skip to main content

 This ensures you don't forget key points and helps structure your essay logically.

-AI-Enhanced Mind Mapping
+AI-Powered Mind Mapping

-Modern AI tools can accelerate mind mapping significantly:
+Modern AI tools can accelerate mind mapping:

 Automatic generation: Upload your notes or readings, and AI can suggest mind map structures and connections.